 Several sources demonstrate microwaves can create severe health issues.
 I stumbled upon a study on the National Library of Medicine database.
 This study found microwave radiation had damaging effects on the brain, including brain dysfunction, structural brain damage, and more.
 They noted an epidemiological survey found that microwave radiation caused human fatigue, headache, excitement, dreams, memory loss, and other symptoms of neurasthenia (14).
 Other sources speak far beyond the damaging brain effects.
 According to Health Science Research:

 Continually eating food processed from a microwave oven causes long-term, permanent brain damage by “shorting out” electrical impulses in the brain [de-polarizing or de-magnetizing brain tissue].

 Male and female hormone production is shut down and/or altered by continually eating micro-waved foods.

 The effects of micro-waved food by-products are residual [long-term, permanent] within the human body.

 Continually ingesting microwaved food causes immune system deficiencies through lymph gland and blood serum alterations.

-Eating microwaved food causes memory loss, concentration, emotional instability, and a decrease in intelligence (13).
+Microwaved food causes memory loss, concentration, emotional instability, and decreased intelligence (15).

-Aside from the ongoing controversy surrounding microwaves, I personally have not used a microwave since 2020 and do not miss it at all.
+Aside from the ongoing controversy surrounding microwaves, I have not used a microwave since 2020 and do not miss it.
 Instead, I use the traditional oven, stovetop, toaster, or one of the following microwave alternatives: